Answered By: Allison Ball

 Search Results

-human evolution Must contain the word human and evolution; not necessarily together, though it may be prioritized as a phrase
+human evolution Must contain the words human and evolution; not necessarily together, though it may be prioritized as a phrase

 Wildcards and Truncation